dreamit-de/graphql-server/README.md

 TypeScript declarations are provided within the project.

+## Features

+- Creates GraphQL responses for GraphQL requests
+- Can be use with many fitting webservers that provide a matching `Request` and `Response` object (e.g. ExpressJS).
+- Uses out-of-the-box default options to ease use and keep code short
+- Provides hot reloading for schema and options
+- Uses and is compatible to `graphql` core library version 14 and 15.

 ## Usage

 You can create a new instance of `GraphQLServer` with the options necessary for your tasks.
-The `handleRequest` function of the `GraphQLServer` can be integrated with many fitting webservers that provide a matching `Request` and `Response` object (e.g. ExpressJS).
+The `handleRequest` function of the `GraphQLServer` can be integrated with many fitting webservers.

 ```typescript
 const graphQLServerPort = 3592